 Purchasing an engagement ring is something that we will probably only do once, so it’s not something we’re likely to know much about.
-Where do you even begin to figure out how to find the perfect engagement ring?
+Where do you even begin to figure out how to find THE ring?
+Read on to find our guide to the perfect engagement ring.

 As with finding the perfect wedding ring, there are few things you need to think about.

 Although a lot of your decision will come down to individual taste, there are a few things you need to be aware of when it comes to buying the perfect engagement ring.

 Style is an incredibly personal thing.
 Do you prefer a more subtle ring?
 Or is the large, shiny diamond ring more your style?
 Perhaps you won’t know what you like until you start to look into buying an engagement ring.